 previous state winner.

-If you are selected as a Regional Winner or State Winner, you and your parents will be invited to attend the Spring 2018 awards ceremony
+If you are selected as a Regional Winner or State Winner, you and your parents will be invited to attend the Fall 2018 awards ceremony

 The ceremony will be held at the Faculty House, 601 NE 14th St., Oklahoma City, OK 73104.
 Lunch is provided.